-The founding of The Church of God occurred when Jesus Christ called together His twelve apostles and organized The Church of God.
+In 28 A.D. on the Horns of Hittin in Israel, Jesus Christ called together His twelve apostles and organized The Church of God.
 “And he goeth up into a mountain, and calleth unto him whom he would: and they came unto him.
 And he ordained twelve, that they should be with him, and that he might send them forth to preach, And to have power to heal sicknesses, and to cast out devils:” (Mark 3:3-15).

 “I came back down the mountain and entered the meeting.
 Questions were asked.
 Bible answers were given.
 They said they took the whole Bible rightly divided as their only rule of faith and practice.
 I said, Well if you take the whole Bible rightly divided, that makes it The Church of God…Then I said, You have agreed that this that I have said makes it The Church of God, and will you be willing to take it and keep it The Church of God?
 They said they were willing.
 I then asked if they were willing to take me in with the understanding that It is The Church of God – not going to be, but is The Church of God.
 They were willing…Brother Spurling…took the Bible and gave it to me.
 He handed it to me and said, ‘Will you take this [Bible] as the word of God, believe and practice it, obey its precepts and walk in the light as God is in the light?’
 Right there I gave my hand to Brother Spurling…I took the obligation with deep sincerity and extreme sacredness, never to be forgotten.”
 (Upon this Rock, Vol. 3, p.
 64, C.T.
 Davidson, White Wing Publishing House and Press, Cleveland, Tennessee, 1976).